Republic of Korea

 - Development and Management of Deep Sea Water Act

-Responsibilities which were previously spread across different ministries (for example, large rivers/streams were under MLIT, small streams/creeks were under the Ministry of Interior and Safety, lakes were under Ministry of Agriculture, Food and Rural Affairs, and sewerage was under the Ministry of Environment) were all restructured for management under the Ministry of Environment.
-The National Institute for Environmental Research (NIER) conducts monitoring of environmental water quality.
+In line with the approach of managing water from an integrated perspective, responsibilities which previously came under different ministries (for example, large rivers/streams were under MLIT, small streams/creeks were under the Ministry of Interior and Safety, lakes were under Ministry of Agriculture, Food and Rural Affairs, and sewerage was under the Ministry of Environment) were all restructured for management under the MOE.

 The following local environmental agencies conduct monitoring and legal enforcement: